Proud to be celebrating 170 years in business

 Business Transfers and Service Provision Changes - TUPE

-The Transfer of Undertakings Protection of Employment Regulations 2006 (“TUPE”) protects employee’s rights when a business they work for transfers to another owner or when a service they perform is contracted out to another organisation.
+The Transfer of Undertakings Protection of Employment Regulations 2006 (“TUPE”) protects an employee’s rights when a business they work for transfers to another owner or when a service they perform is contracted out to another organisation.

 It is not possible to contract out of the TUPE regulations but employees can opt out of transfers should they so wish.